unknown321/mgsmonsterguns/README.md

 # mgsmonsterguns

-How does an MGSV weapon work?
+How does a MGSV weapon work?
 Every customizable weapon consists of parts (using URAGAN-5P SLUG as example):

 type | id | localized string | description | notes